 Startup legal pushed back on every clause.
 Three rounds of redlines.
 Bank's legal counsel flagged the deal as "non-standard risk" and escalated to Risk Committee.
 Deal paused for 6 weeks pending committee review.

-Why it stalled: Startup couldn't operationalize the addendum terms (no incident response SOP, no patch SLA).
+Why it stalled: Startup couldn't operationalise the addendum terms (no incident response SOP, no patch SLA).
 Legal was negotiating clauses the business couldn't deliver.

 How to prevent: Align security addendum language with actual capabilities.
 If you can't do 24-hour breach notification, offer "within 72 hours of confirmation."
 If you can't do unlimited audits, propose "annual audit with 30-day notice."
 Buyers accept reasonable terms if they're clear and documented.